andylyonette/TeslaPSModule/README.md

 ## Usage
 ### Connecting to Tesla
-In order to retrieve data and send commands to a Tesla vehicle each time you open a new PowerShell session you first need to tet a token from the Tesla customer API OATH service and get the ID used by the API to identify the vehicle you wish to affect.
+In order to retrieve data and send commands to a Tesla vehicle each time you open a new PowerShell session you first need to get a token from the Tesla customer API OATH service and get the ID used by the API to identify the vehicle you wish to affect.
 This can be achieved with the following commands:

 `$token = Get-TeslaToken -Credential (Get-Credential)`

 `$vehicle = Get-TeslaVehicles -Token $token | Where-Object {$_.vin -like "*123456"}`

-If you only have one active Tesla vehicle in your MyTesla account you just can use :
+If you only have one active Tesla vehicle in your MyTesla account you just can use:

 `$token = Get-TeslaToken -Credential (Get-Credential)`